daschaich/BadHonnef/README.md

 This repository contains some template code that may be useful for algorithms-related exercises from the July 2021 Bad Honnef Physics School, [Methods of Effective Field Theory and Lattice Field Theory](https://www.dpg-physik.de/veranstaltungen/2020/methods-of-effective-field-theory-and-lattice-field-theory).
 There's no need to use it if you already have a preferred codebase.
-Eventually model solutions will be added in a separate branch.
+Model solutions (with no guarantee of correctness) are in a separate branch.

 ## Hybrid Monte Carlo
 The goal is to write and test a hybrid Monte Carlo (HMC) algorithm for scalar phi^4 field theory in three dimensions.
 We can break this up into several small exercises, adapting larger-scale [tutorials](https://nic.desy.de/sites2009/site_nic/content/e44192/e62778/e91179/e91180/hmc_tutorial_eng.pdf) run by Stefan Schaefer at the 2009 Les Houches Summer School, [Modern perspectives in lattice QCD](https://nic.desy.de/e44192/e62778).